October 7, 2019

 The notice of meeting for the AGM was released on August 28.
 After some back and forth, the directors agreed to publish most of what I submitted.

-The only censored bit was the key part of the platform: namely that AFIC should publicly release its voting record on its major holdings in ASX-listed companies.
-If the board agreed to do that, I would have withdrawn the nomination.
-Sadly, they declined.
+The only censored bit was one element of the multi-pronged platform: namely that AFIC should publicly release its voting record on its major holdings in ASX-listed companies.
+If the board had agreed to do that, I would have withdrawn the nomination.
+Sadly, they declined, but this does not make the candidacy a single-issue platform as I'm also campaigning on issues such as moving on long serving directors and AFIC being far more assertive in the capital raisings debate.

 I ran for the AFIC board on a similar platform in 2013 and got nowhere, but was pleased with the 16.7 per cent vote.
 Check out this comprehensive wrap of all the issues that emerged in that tilt.